Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 : This field is reserved for future definition.

 Control Information Field:
-: One or list of lost packet sequence number.
+: A single value or a list of lost packets sequence numbers.
 See packet sequence number coding in
   {{packet-seq-list-coding}}.

 ### Shutdown {#ctrl-pkt-shutdown}